niaRamaro/demon-slayer-wiki-scraper/README.md

 This is a scraper of the [Demon Slayer Wiki](https://kimetsu-no-yaiba.fandom.com/wiki/Kimetsu_no_Yaiba_Wiki) written in Node.js.
 It just uses the [MediaWiki API](https://www.mediawiki.org/wiki/API:Main_page) and stores the received informations inside json files.
+The saved files are located in a directory named after the current date.

 The json files can then be used to populate a database or whatever.